You want your blog to attract traffic and readers. The best way is to do your first SEO content audit.

 Look at a few high ranking pages and see if you can take a few ideas from them to improve your page.

-A site audit is a vital process to help you improve your site.
+Your first SEO content audit is a vital process to help you improve your site.

 But don’t be in a rush to complete it.
 Once you have your data, take your time, and perhaps look at only a few pages each day.